What is yeast extract?

 Yeast extract is made up of natural components from the yeast cell: proteins, amino acids, carbohydrates, vitamins and minerals.
 To produce yeast extract, the contents of the yeast cell are broken down by enzymes and the cell wall is removed.
 Simply put, yeast extract is made of natural components from the yeast cell without the surrounding cell wall.
 Among these components, it is primarily the mix of proteins and amino acids that provide yeast extract with its unique taste.

+Yeast extract contains around 65% of protein.
+Since it is only used sparingly to refine dishes, yeast extract cannot cover the daily protein requirement.
+Nevertheless, it can contribute to the general protein content, for instance in a protein-rich diet.
 The protein quality of yeast extract is comparable to the reference proteins according to the Food and Agriculture Organization (FAO) in eggs or in milk.
 This means that yeast extract contains all the essential amino acids which are necessary for human nutrition in a very absorbable form.
 Compared to other plant proteins, such as soy gluten or lupine, yeast extract is also safe in terms of allergenicity.
 Yeast extract is not only a natural but also a safe ingredient.
 It is a non-genetically modified food product with a long history of safe use.

 Did you know?